Dodsworth (1936): William Wyler’s Masterful Marital Melodrama, Starring Oscar Nominated Walter Huston

 In Paris, Fran deludes herself that she is a suave and sophisticated world traveler, in contrast to Sam, who’s only interested in the usual tourist sights and inspecting foreign auto works.

-Fran pretends to be much younger than she actually is and begins spending time on her own with other men.
-She becomes infatuated with cultured playboy Arnold Iselin (Paul Lukas).
-She suggests that Sam return home and allow her to spend the summer in Europe.
-Feeling rout of place in the urbane Old World, the good-hearted man still in love with Alice, reluctantly agrees.
+Fran becomes infatuated with cultured playboy Arnold Iselin (Paul Lukas).
+To have more time for her affairs, she suggests that Sam return home and allow her to spend the summer in Europe.
+Feeling out of place in the urbane Old World, the good-hearted man, still in love with Fran, reluctantly agrees.

 However, it is evident that they have grown far apart—not least when news of their first grandchild arrives.
 Initially excited, Fran is dissatisfied with the idea of being a grandmother.
 She eventually informs Sam that she wants a divorce after all, after the younger Baron Kurt von Obersdorf (gregory Gaye) tells her he would marry her if she were free.